kjonas65/compSys-e2017-sim/architecture-tools/README.md

   2) Files prefixed with `sim_` contains source code for the simulator.
   3) Files prefixed with `isa_` contains source code for the instruction set.
 (Used by by both the simulator and the assembler.)
   4) Files prefixed with `ano_` contains source code for the annoation library.
+  5) Files prefixed with `trace_` contains source code for the trace-prettifier.